 There is a gap of about 450 years in the tradition of sound healing and, during that time, it almost died out.
 In 1936 we see the return of sound healing to the modern era.

+You may have heard of Energy Work, healers, alternative medicine and such.
+Reiki is all the above and yet, Reiki is something entirely different.
 Everyone’s energy is different.
 Reiki is a personal experience.
 It is, after all, energy.
 Energy that comes from the Universe (or the Divine if you’d prefer the use of a different term) is a gift for Humanity.
 The Reiki Practitioner is a strong partner in the healing process.
 The energy is as pure as Light and filled with Love.
 The Practitioner is an extension of that energy in order for the treatment to be effective.

 The stronger, healthier and balanced the practitioner is, the stronger the Light that heals.